 Parliament's procedures for processing bills required the notification of all parties with interests in the property.
 Parliament recorded all of the information that it received, including a verbatim copy of the settlement agreement and all rights regarding the land.
-Parliament encapsulated this information within an estate act, and then, established new rules regarding the land.
+Parliament encapsulated this information within an estate Act, and then established new rules regarding the land.
 Parliamentary scribes recorded all of this information in a series of documents.
 These documents could be used as evidence in a court of law.
-That fact was the essence of a private act.
-These acts created definitive documentation regarding personal and property rights.
+That fact was the essence of a private Act.
+These Acts created definitive documentation regarding personal and property rights.
 Private parties had to bring these documents to court to enforce these rights.
 Private parties obtained these documents from the Parliamentary record office, which could be searched by the public.

-The legal nature of Parliamentary decisions and the creation of legal documentation meant that rights to land and resources could be conveyed securely via estate acts.
-Estate acts described all relevant information.
-Estate acts encoded this information in documents that courts recognized as the last word on the subject.
-Estate acts placed this information in the public record.
-Entrepreneurs that purchased or leased land via an estate act need not worry that courts would reverse the transaction at some point in the future.
+The legal nature of Parliamentary decisions and the creation of legal documentation meant that rights to land and resources could be conveyed securely via estate Acts.
+Estate Acts described all relevant information.
+Estate Acts encoded this information in documents that courts recognized as the last word on the subject.
+Estate Acts placed this information in the public record.
+Entrepreneurs that purchased or leased land via an estate Act need not worry that courts would reverse the transaction at some point in the future.

-Not only did the Parliamentary process differ from the Chancery process because the former emphasized efficiency while the later emphasized equity, the Parliamentary process was quicker, cheaper, and more predictable than suits in the Chancery Court (English and Saville, 1983, p.
+Not only did the Parliamentary process differ from the Chancery process because the former emphasized efficiency while the later emphasized equity, the Parliamentary process was quicker, cheaper and more predictable than suits in the Chancery court (English and Saville 1983, p.
 50).
 The success rate for private bill initiatives in Parliament was very high, particularly after the early 1700s (Hoppit 1996).
-The process usually took a matter of weeks, whereas in the Chancery the process could take years owing to the large backlog of cases (Baker 1971, pp. 128-

-133).
-Evidence on the fees for many types of private bills are available in a report from the Select Committee on House of Commons Officers and Fees.
-The report shows that fees paid to clerks for estate bills in 1832 were minimal, amounting to an average of £28 for bills affecting one person and an average of £70 for bills affecting several persons or having more than one object (BPP 1833 p.
+The process usually took a matter of weeks, whereas in the Chancery the process could take years owing to the large backlog of cases (Baker 1971, pp. 128-33).
+Evidence on the fees for many types of private bills is available in a report from the Select Committee on House of Commons Officers and Fees.
+The report shows that fees paid to clerks for estate bills in 1832 were minimal, amounting to an average of £70 for bills affecting several persons or having more than one object (BPP 1833, p.
 247).
 The report also provides information on the total fees paid to solicitors for one estate bill in 1831.
-The total cost including fees for the Lords was £534 (BPP 1833 p.
+The total cost including fees for the Lords was £534 (BPP 1833, p.
 250).
-It is revealing this solicitor's fee was similar to those for enclosure, road, railway, and urban improvement bills in the 1820s.
-Among the 19 enclosure, road, railway, and urban improvement bills described in the report the average solicitors fee was £526.
-Thus is does not appear that estate bills were any more expensive than the average local or private bill.
+It is revealing this solicitor's fee was similar to those for enclosure, road, railway and urban improvement bills in the 1820s.
+Among the 19 enclosure, road, railway and urban improvement bills described in the report, the average solicitor's fee was £526.
+Thus it does not appear that estate bills were any more expensive than the average local or private bill.